Top 10 Admiral Kits

-As the 70’s turned into the 80’s the giants like UMBRO and ADIDAS enter the football shirt market and ADMIRAL went into liquidation before making a less glorious comeback a year or so later in 1983.
+Soon enough, Admiral’s impressive resume included renowned football clubs such as Manchester United, Coventry City, Portsmouth, Tottenham Hotspur, Southampton, Norwich, and West Ham, as well as multiple Scottish teams and the entirety of the NASL.
+As the 70’s turned into the 80’s the giants like UMBRO and ADIDAS entered the football shirt market and ADMIRAL went into liquidation before making a less glorious comeback a year or so later in 1983.

-Before we had to the Top Ten I’ll give a Highly Commended to this offering from Southampton for my pal Neil.
+Before we head to the Top Ten I’ll give a Highly Commended to this offering from Southampton for my pal Neil.

 So what makes the top 10?
 Read on to find out.